joe7575/techage/manuals/manual_ta1_EN.md

 [coalburner|plan]

+## Watermill

+The watermill can be used to grind wheat and other grains into flour and then bake them in the furnace to make bread.
+The mill is powered by water power.
+To do this, a millrace must be led to the mill wheel via a canal.
+For the Mühlbach a pond must be created above the mill wheel.
+The pond and thus the amount of water must be at least 8x8 blocks large and 2 blocks deep.
+A sluice will be set at the edge of the pond.
+The water flow and thus the mill wheel can be controlled via the sluice.
+The sluice consists of the sluice lock and sluice handle.

+The picture on the right (click on "Plan") shows the structure of the watermill.

+[watermill1|plan]

+### TA1 mill

+The watermill can be used to grind wheat and other grains into flour and then bake them in the oven to make bread.
+The mill must be connected to the mill wheel with a TA1 axle.
+The power of the mill wheel is only enough for one mill.

+The mill can be automated with the help of a Minecart Hopper, so that the flour, for example, is transported directly from the mill into an furnace in order to bake bread from it.

+[watermill2|plan]

 ## Ores and Tools

 TA1 has its own tools such as hammer and gravel sieve, but the Minecart Hopper can also be used.